andrewdallow/Magento2Practise/app/code/Training/ProductList/README.md

 The Layout of the blocks are defined in the productlist_index_index.xml file in the view/layout directory.
 A custom stylesheet has also been added for the slider, along with external CDN links to the Slick javascript library and css.

+### Unit Tests

+Unit Tests have been added in the Training/ProductList/Test/Unit directory for each php class.